publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLXXXII/m__us_usc_t16_s460x–11.md

             (C) as an exercise of a right of first refusal under paragraph (3).

-        (2) The Secretary may negotiate with willing sellers for the transfer of fee title to other lesser interests to lands described in subsection (c) of this section.
+        (2) The Secretary may negotiate with willing sellers for the transfer of fee title to other lesser interests to lands described in subsection (c).
 If the Secretary and such willing seller are unable to agree to a fair purchase price, that question may, by mutual consent be submitted to the appropriate United States District Court for adjudication.

-        (3) If the owner of any lands described in subsection (c) of this section intends to transfer any interest in such lands except by gift, donation, or bequest, such owner must notify the Secretary of such intention.
+        (3) If the owner of any lands described in subsection (c) intends to transfer any interest in such lands except by gift, donation, or bequest, such owner must notify the Secretary of such intention.
 The Secretary shall have 90 days after notification in which to exercise a right of first refusal to match any bona fide offer to obtain such interest under the same terms and conditions as are contained in such offer.
 If the Secretary has not exercised such right within 90 days, the owner may transfer such interest.

         (4)

-         Condemnation may be used with respect to any lands described in subsection (c) of this section only—
+         Condemnation may be used with respect to any lands described in subsection (c) only—

             (A) to clear title if necessary for any transfer to the Secretary under this subsection; or